EirikHaughom/OSDUBootcamp/README.md

 ### 2. Install Postman
 Postman is a tool that allows you to interact with REST APIs.
 It is used in the bootcamp to interact with the OSDU APIs.
 Please follow the instructions in the [Postman documentation](https://learning.postman.com/docs/getting-started/installation-and-updates/) to install Postman.

-### 3. Import Postman ADME Collection
+### 3. Import Postman OSDU Bootcamp Collection
+***WORK IN PROGRESS***

 The Postman collection contains a set of requests that are used in the bootcamp.
-Please follow the instructions in the [ADME Postman Collection](https://github.com/EirikHaughom/ADME/tree/main/Guides/Postman%20Collection) to import the collection and environment.
+Please follow the instructions in the [OSDU Bootcamp Postman Collection]() to import the collection and environment.

 ## Modules
 The bootcamp is built up of a set of modules that can be chosen based on the audience.